Linguistic and Technical Documents

 This article was published in a special issue of International Journal of Lexicography (Volume 29, Issue 3) on “Bilingual Learners’ Dictionaries”.

-A linguistic description of the principal challenges to be overcome by developers of Chinese NLP application.
+A linguistic description of the principal challenges to be overcome by developers of Chinese NLP application, this paper was presented at COLING/ACL 2006 in Sydney as well as other conferences.
+See the slide show.

-This paper analyzes the linguistic issues of CJK orthographic variation, and discusses why lexical databases should play a central role in disambiguation.
+Presented at COLING 2002 (Taipei), this paper analyzes the linguistic issues of CJK orthographic variation, including Chinese, and discusses why lexical databases should play a central role in NLP.

 Presented at several international conferences, this academic paper presents an in-depth analysis of the linguistic and technical issues related to converting Simplified Chinese to/from Traditional Chinese.